Preface

 operation, and output the result to the console.
 If you're ever unsure how a

-specific command works, try running it with -h
+specific command works, try running it with -h to get a help message.
+If that

-.
+doesn't work, try --help.
 If that doesn't work, see the section on getting

 help.